Nilsimsa

-Nilsimsa is an anti-spam focused locality-sensitive hashing algorithm originally proposed the cmeclax remailer operator in 2001 and then reviewed by Ernesto Damiani et al. in their 2004 paper titled, "An Open Digest-based Technique for Spam Detection".
+Nilsimsa is an anti-spam focused locality-sensitive hashing algorithm originally proposed by the cmeclax remailer operator in 2001 and then reviewed by Ernesto Damiani et al. in their 2004 paper titled, "An Open Digest-based Technique for Spam Detection".
 The goal of Nilsimsa is to generate a hash digest of an email message such that the digests of two similar messages are similar to each other.
 In comparison with cryptographic hash functions such as SHA-1 or MD5, making a small modification to a document does not substantially change the resulting hash of the document.
 The paper suggests that the Nilsimsa satisfies three requirements: